julelang/manual/src/std/jule-sema.md

 Returns primitive type if kind is primitive type, nil reference if not.

 `fn sptr(self): &Sptr`\
-Returns primitive type if kind is smart pointer, nil reference if not.
+Returns reference type if kind is smart pointer, nil reference if not.

 `fn ptr(self): &Ptr`\
-Returns primitive type if kind is pointer, nil reference if not.
+Returns pointer type if kind is pointer, nil reference if not.

 `fn enm(self): &Enum`\
+Returns enum type if kind is enum, nil reference if not.

+`fn tenm(self): &TypeEnum`\
-Returns primitive type if kind is enum, nil reference if not.
+Returns type enum if kind is type enum, nil reference if not.

 `fn arr(self): &Arr`\
-Returns primitive type if kind is array, nil reference if not.
+Returns array type if kind is array, nil reference if not.

 `fn slc(self): &Slc`\
-Returns primitive type if kind is slice, nil reference if not.
+Returns slice type if kind is slice, nil reference if not.

 `fn fnc(self): &FnIns`\
-Returns primitive type if kind is function, nil reference if not.
+Returns function type if kind is function, nil reference if not.

 `fn strct(self): &Struct`\
-Returns primitive type if kind is structure, nil reference if not.
+Returns struct type if kind is structure, nil reference if not.

 `fn trt(self): &Trait`\
-Returns primitive type if kind is trait, nil reference if not.
+Returns trait type if kind is trait, nil reference if not.

 `fn map(self): &Map`\
-Returns primitive type if kind is map, nil reference if not.
+Returns map type if kind is map, nil reference if not.

 `fn tup(self): &Tuple`\
-Returns primitive type if kind is tuple, nil reference if not.
+Returns tuple type if kind is tuple, nil reference if not.

 ---